Toby Willis Trial Delayed Pending Mental Health Evaluation

 Although The Willis Clan made it to the quarterfinals of the popular talent show, they were eliminated during one of the final rounds.

-Before their appearance on America’s Got Talent, the family was featured in a 7-episode reality program titled The Willis Clan — which was produced by RIVR Media and distributed by Great American Country in 2011 and 2013.
+Prior to their appearance on America’s Got Talent, the family was featured in a 7-episode reality program titled The Willis Clan — which was produced by RIVR Media and distributed by Great American Country in 2011 and 2013.

 However, their second reality series The Willis Family, which debuted after their appearance on America’s Got Talent, gained international attention.